International Day for Older Persons: Challenges for India

 Health Problems

-Health problems are supposed to be the major concern of society as older people are more prone to suffer from ill health than younger age groups.
-It is often claimed that ageing is accompanied by multiple illnesses and physical ailments.
+Older people are more prone to suffer from ill health than younger age groups.
+Ageing is accompanied by multiple illnesses and physical ailments.
 Besides physical illness, the aged are more likely to be victims of poor mental health, which arises from senility, neurosis and extent of life satisfaction.

 Ageing is predominantly a women’s problem.
 Not only do women live longer but most of them are widows.
-They face serious discrimination with respect to their rights and are overburdened with familial responsibilities.
+They face serious discrimination concerning their rights.
+And are overburdened with familial responsibilities.
 This adversely affects their health, nutrition and mental well-being.

 Relevant Constitutional Provisions